algorandfoundation/algokit-cli/docs/features/generate.md

 ## 1. Typed clients

-The `algokit generate client` [command](../cli/index.md#client) can be used to generate a typed client from an [ARC-0032](https://arc.algorand.foundation/ARCs/arc-0032) application specification with both Python and TypeScript available as target languages.
+The `algokit generate client` [command](../cli/index.md#client) can be used to generate a typed client from an [ARC-0032](https://arc.algorand.foundation/ARCs/arc-0032) or [ARC-0056](https://github.com/algorandfoundation/ARCs/pull/258) application specification with both Python and TypeScript available as target languages.

 ### Prerequisites